HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 ## Overlays
 Another cool feature in the Android Theming System is theme overlays.
-A **Theme Overlay** is a technic to change the theme of a part of your view and its descendant in a simple easy way.
+A **Theme Overlay** is a technique to change the theme of a part of your view and its descendant in a simple easy way.

 In any of your views, you can add the `android:theme` attribute and set it to a specific theme.
 The view and all its children will use the new theme.

+> **ThemeOverlays** inherit from an empty parent, should define as few attributes as possible, and its name should start with `ThemeOverlay`, thus it's clear its purpose.

 `types.xml`
 ```xml